APPLIED COGNITION AND SAFETY LAB

 Hardware

-• Collaborative Robot and Accessories: Universal Robots UR5, Robotiq Hand-E Gripper
+• Collaborative Robot: Universal Robots UR5, Robotiq Hand-E Gripper

-• VR/AR Headsets: HTC Vive Pro, HTC Vive Pro Eye, Microsoft Hololens2, Steam Valve Index
+• Virtual Reality (VR): HTC Vive Pro, HTC Vive Pro Eye, Steam Valve Index

 • Eye-Trackers: Pupil Labs Core, Pupil Labs VR add-on